stryd/shipbob-go/docs/ProductsApi.md

     limit := int32(56) // int32 | Amount of products per page to request (optional)
     iDs := []int32{int32(123)} // []int32 | Comma separated list of product ids to filter by (optional)
-    referenceIds := []string{"Inner_example"} // []string | Comma separated list of reference ids to filter by (optional) search := "search_example" // string | Search is available for 2 fields of the inventory record related to the product: Inventory ID and Name -\\r\\n1.
-Expected behavior for search by Inventory ID is exact match\\r\\n2.
-Expected behavior for search by Inventory Name is partial match, i.e. does not have to be start of word, \\r\\nbut must be consecutive characters.
-This is not case sensitive. (optional) activeStatus := "activeStatus_example" // string | Status filter for products:- Any: Include both active and inactive- Active: Filter products that are Active- Inactive: Filter products that are Inactive (optional) bundleStatus := openapiclient.ProductBundle("Any") // ProductBundle | Bundle filter for products:- Any: Don't filter and consider products that are bundles or not bundles- Bundle: Filter by products that are bundles- NotBundle: Filter by products that are not bundles (optional) shipbobChannelId := int32(56) // int32 | Channel Id for Operation (optional)
+    referenceIds := []string{"Inner_example"} // []string | Comma separated list of reference ids to filter by (optional) search := "search_example" // string | Search is available for 2 fields of the inventory record related to the product: Inventory ID and Name - 1.
+Expected behavior for search by Inventory ID is exact match 2.
+Expected behavior for search by Inventory Name is partial match, i.e. does not have to be start of word,  but must be consecutive characters.
+This is not case sensitive. (optional) activeStatus := openapiclient.ProductActiveStatus("Any") // ProductActiveStatus | Status filter for products: - Any: Include both active and inactive - Active: Filter products that are Active - Inactive: Filter products that are Inactive (optional) bundleStatus := openapiclient.ProductBundleStatus("Any") // ProductBundleStatus | Bundle filter for products: - Any: Don't filter and consider products that are bundles or not bundles - Bundle: Filter by products that are bundles - NotBundle: Filter by products that are not bundles (optional) shipbobChannelId := int32(56) // int32 | Channel Id for Operation (optional)

     configuration := openapiclient.NewConfiguration()